halcy/Mastodon.py/docs/index.rst

     )
     '''

 Then, log in.
-This can be done every time your application starts (e.g. when writing a simple bot), or you can use the persisted information:
+This can be done every time your application starts, or you can use the persisted information:

 .. code-block:: python

     from mastodon import Mastodon

     mastodon = Mastodon(client_id = 'pytooter_clientcred.secret',)
+    print(mastodon.auth_request_url())

+    # open the URL in the browser and paste the code you get
     mastodon.log_in(
-        'my_login_email@example.com',
-        'incrediblygoodpassword',
-        to_file = 'pytooter_usercred.secret'
+        code=input("Enter the OAuth authorization code: "),
+        to_file="pytooter_usercred.secret"
     )

-Note that this won't work when using 2FA - you'll have to use OAuth, in that case.
+Note that previous versions of Mastodon allowed logging in with username and password - unfortunately, due to security concerns, Mastodon has started requiring OAuth starting with version 4.4.0.
+If you're building a bot, you may with to instead just generate a token in the UI (On Mastodon: your-server.com/settings/applications) and use it directly

 To post, create an actual API instance:

 .. code-block:: python